svaksha/aksh/Agam/ReadMe.md

 ## Advice
 + Some excellent advice on Time Management as a [Video](https://www.youtube.com/watch?v=oTugjssqOT0&ebc=ANyPxKqznHPt8tH-h6nssbneWEMegl11qJ51FGN7Wdtu9gad2SkIF1qSE-F6--s5EI_O4uzwT0TL) and as [written slides](http://www.cs.virginia.edu/helpnet/Time/time.html) by the Late.
 Prof. Randy Pausch.
+    + Procrastination is the thief of time.
+    + Computers are faster, they just take longer.
 + [How to read a research paper](http://cseweb.ucsd.edu/~wgg/CSE210/howtoread.html).
 + [Some Thoughts on What it Takes to Produce a Good Ph.D.
 Thesis](https://engineering.purdue.edu/kak/HowToPhD.pdf).
 + How to write a research proposal: http://newt.phys.unsw.edu.au/~jw/thesis.html